0 Recently Viewed Program(s)

 3

-This course will focus on the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to burns, trauma, complications of medical care, obstetrics and newborns.
-New Canadian Institute for Health Information (CIHI) abstracting principles relating to patient’s episodes of care will be introduced.
-Other classification systems, such as Case Mix Groups and Resource Intensity Weights, will be introduced.
-Learners can apply the coding and abstracting principles learned in this course through Folio Views and the 3M Health Data Management coding and abstracting system.
+Data Classification 4 is a continuation of Data Classification 3 and will focus on the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to burns, trauma, complications of medical care, obstetrics and newborns.
+New Canadian Institute for Health Information (CIHI) abstracting principles relating to patient's episode of care will be introduced.
+Other classification systems such as Case Mix Groups and Resource Intensity Weights will be introduced.
+Learners will have the opportunity to apply the coding and abstracting principles learned in this course through the use of Folio Views and the 3M Health Data Management coding and abstracting system.

 Pre-requisites: